-2018 \$'000 2017 \$'000 Exploration and evaluation expenditure acquired and recognised on consolidation 13,648 13,648 Other exploration and evaluation expenditure capitalised 78,411 77,715 Restoration asset (Note 3.2.3) 718 739 Less: Impairment of exploration & evaluation expenditure previously capitalised (26,794) (26,794) Total exploration & evaluation expenditure 65,983 65,308
+2019 2018 \$'000 \$'000 Exploration and evaluation expenditure acquired and recognised on consolidation 13,648 13,648 Other exploration and evaluation expenditure capitalised 74,720 78,411 Restoration asset (Note 3.2.3) 718 718 Less: Impairment of exploration & evaluation expenditure previously capitalised (26,794) (26,794) Total exploration & evaluation expenditure 62,292 65,983

-As noted in the directors' report, in respect of ATP 656, ATP 657, ATP 658, ATP 660, ATP 813, ATP 814 and ATP 854 Permits, the Group has variously lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Natural Resources, Mines and Energy prior to the expiry date of the respective Permits.
+As noted in the directors' report, in respect of ATP 656, ATP 657, ATP 658, ATP 660, ATP 813P, ATP 814P and ATP 854P Permits, the Group has variously lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Natural Resources, Mines and Energy prior to the expiry date of the respective Permits.
 Tenure for these permits continue in force until determination is made by the Department of Natural Resources, Mines and Energy.
 The Group is not aware of any reasons why these Permits will not be renewed.
+Furthermore, EP 200, EP 205 and EP 207 expire on 15 February 2020.
+These Permits are under suspension as granted by the government until there is regulatory certainty.
+The suspension is in place until February 2020 by which time several outstanding issues for exploration may be resolved.